WORKSHOPS

 Come along for fun and creative conversations to dream up a future Gold Coast full of possibilities!

-Using props and uplifting conversations, we’ll build visions for a more connected and resilient community, cheap clean energy for all, active transport, a nature-loving Goldie protected from heat and hazards, and more.
+Using props and uplifting conversations, we’ll build visions for a more connected and resilient community, cheap clean energy for all, active transport, a nature-loving Goldie protected with more positive looking future.

 Numbers are strictly limited at each workshop and bookings have to be made so make sure you get in early and pre-book below.